A bold evolution of the action-RPG formula rooted in experimentation, cooperation, and dragon-hunting ambition.

 - Changing damage types entirely

-- Amplifying cooldown efficiency through grid optimization
+- Amplifying cooldown efficiency through grid optimisation

 The implications are enormous: